patrickeldiradev/Drupal-Migration/README.md

 This repository contains a Drush module and migrate_d2d module for migration from D6 to D7.

 __Drush Module__ : This module is used for converting some several fields to another separate fields in a content type.
 This separation operation makes field-to-field migration easy.
+Additionally, this module can dump node variables and fix translation matches after migration process.

 __Migrate Module__ : This module is the main migration module.